academyproduct/academy_stylesheet/README.md

 ## Open a Pull Request
 Navigate to https://github.com/academyproduct/academy_stylesheet/branches
 - Select your \<branch-name>
-- Select 'Compare and Submit Pull Request'
+- Select 'Compare and Pull Request'
 - Submit the Pull Request

 The change will need to get reviewed and merged by a team member.
 Once it has been merged the classes in the stylesheet will apply to OEX.